Tap below to save 50% at checkout.

 Your brain also regulates sleep through your circadian rhythm, also known as your sleep-wake cycle.
 This is your body’s natural clock, and it sets itself based on several environmental factors, namely light.
 This is why we get tired at night and are alert during the day.

-When you go to sleep, you’ll go through four stages of sleep.
+When you go to sleep, you’ll go through four stages.
 Each stage does something different to your body and your brain.
-These four stages will cycle throughout the night until you wake up for the day.
-Each cycle lasts about 90 minutes.
+These four stages—each lasting about 90 minutes—will cycle throughout the night until you wake up for the day.

 The next stage is light sleep, which is another NREM stage of sleep.
-As you enter this deeper state of sleep, your muscles continue to relax, and your heartbeat continues to slow.
+As you enter this deeper part of the sleep cycle, your muscles continue to relax, and your heartbeat continues to slow.
 Your breathing rate slows down, and brain activity continues to change.
 In this stage, your body temperature will also begin to drop.

-During this stage of sleep, you’re sensitive to changes in noise, touch, temperature and light.
+During this stage of the sleep cycle, you’re sensitive to changes in noise, touch, temperature and light.
 It’s easier to wake up out of this stage of sleep as compared to deeper sleep.

 Dreaming can occur in this stage of NREM sleep, but these dreams are shorter and simpler in comparison to the more vivid dreams that happen during REM sleep.